-What Happens After a Life Insurance Medical Exam
+What Happens After a Life Insurance Medical Exam?

 After undergoing the medical exam your insurance company will review the results to determine if you are insurable and what premium they will charge you.

-When Life Insurance Coverage Starts After a Medical Exam
+When Does Life Insurance Coverage Start?

 Depending on the insurance company, the starting point of coverage may vary, each insurance company works with different rules.
 However, many life insurance companies may start coverage from the time you sign the original application of insurance.
 In these cases, if all the information checks out from your original application and the information collected during the exam, then you would be insured during the time it takes to get all the results.

 If you paid your insurance premium at the time you made your application for insurance then the coverage may begin on the date you applied for the policy provided everything checks out, as explained above.
 If you did not pay a premium when you submitted the application, then you may have the type of policy where coverage begins only after you have been accepted.